August 18, 2018

 Scouts should be ready to take notes and come prepared with a notebook with blank paper and a pencil.
 Remember one goal of the merit badge advancement system is to develop individual growth and initiative.

-Please note, only use merit badge information from the Boy Scouts of America's official web site.
+Only use merit badge information from the Boy Scouts of America's official website: www.scouting.org/meritbadges.aspx.

 Prerequisites and Partials